Unlock and Upgrade

 Illustration highlighting common mistakes in crafting Diversity, Equity and Inclusion in Schools surveys.

-5 Must-Know Mistakes to Avoid When Crafting Your Diversity, Equity and Inclusion in Schools Survey
+5 Sneaky Mistakes to Avoid in Your Diversity, Equity and Inclusion in Schools Survey

-Another pitfall is neglecting to include all stakeholder voices.
-Avoid designing a survey that only targets students; broaden your focus to include teachers, staff, and parents.
-Use templates like the Diversity and Inclusion for Students Survey or the Diversity, Equity, and Inclusion Survey for a comprehensive view.
-Incorporate expert guidance from the OECD's Equity and Inclusion in Education and Equity and Inclusion: Finding Strength through Teacher Diversity to target critical areas.
+Don't just survey students - bring teachers, staff, and parents to the party!
+Grab the Diversity and Inclusion for Students Survey or the Diversity, Equity, and Inclusion Survey for the full picture.
+Lean on the OECD's Equity and Inclusion in Education and the article Equity and Inclusion: Finding Strength through Teacher Diversity to zero in on governance, resources, and must-have supports.

 Diversity, Equity and Inclusion in Schools Survey Questions